KxSystems/docs-v1/docs/dashboards/barchart.md

 ### Selected Value

-Used to map a chart (query) data point to a [view state parameter](introduction#view-state-parameters) when a chart bar is clicked by the user.
+This is a [view state parameter](introduction#view-state-parameters).
+It's used to store the clicked-on chart data point to a view state parameter.

 [1] Create a [view state parameter](introduction#view-state-parameters) and assign to _Selected Value_